ghc-proposals/ghc-proposals/0000-type-infix.rst

 .. code-block:: haskell

-    type infixr 0 $
+    infixr 0 type $

-The grammar for this declaration is exactly the same as normal ``infix`` declarations, except with the ``type`` keyword prepended.
+The grammar for this declaration is exactly the same as normal ``infix`` declarations, except with the ``type`` keyword inserted between the precedence and the comma-separated list of infix names.
 The semantics of this declaration is to give ``$`` a fixity of ``infixr 0``, and moreover, it checks to see if ``$`` lives in the type namespace, giving an error if it does not.
 This declaration is only permitted if the ``TypeOperators`` extension is enabled.

-``type infix{l,r}`` would be applicable to type families, type classes, data types, and type synonyms.
-One type-level construct that ``type infix{l,r}`` would not be applicable to is promoted data constructors, as promoted data constructors simply inherit the fixity of the original, unpromoted data constructor (at the value level).
+``infix{l,r} n type`` would be applicable to type families, type classes, data types, and type synonyms.
+One type-level construct that ``infix{l,r} n type`` would not be applicable to is promoted data constructors, as promoted data constructors simply inherit the fixity of the original, unpromoted data constructor (at the value level).

-The eventual goal is to make ``type infix{l,r}`` the only means by which one can specify the fixity of type-level names, and to make ``infix{l,r}`` declarations (without the ``type``) only applicable to value-level names.
+The eventual goal is to make ``infix{l,r} n type`` the only means by which one can specify the fixity of type-level names, and to make ``infix{l,r} n`` declarations (without the ``type``) only applicable to value-level names.
 To this end, I propose following the `three-release policy <https://prime.haskell.org/wiki/Libraries/3-Release-Policy>`_:

-* In the first version of GHC in which this proposal is implemented, introduce ``type infix{l,r}``, but retain ``infix{l,r}``'s ability to refer to both value-level and type-level names.
+* In the first version of GHC in which this proposal is implemented, introduce ``infix{l,r} n type``, but retain ``infix{l,r} n``'s ability to refer to both value-level and type-level names.
-* In the subsequent major release of GHC, have ``infix{l,r}`` emit a warning whenever it refers to a type-level name.
+* In the subsequent major release of GHC, have ``infix{l,r} n`` emit a warning whenever it refers to type-level names.
-* In the subsequent major release of GHC after that, have ``infix{l,r}`` error whenever it refers to a type-level name.
+* In the subsequent major release of GHC after that, have ``infix{l,r} n`` error whenever it refers to type-level names.

-Once ``type infix{l,r}`` is introduced, GHC will have an unambiguous way of specifying fixity declarations for names in both namespaces, and it will also work when quoted in Template Haskell, fixing Trac #14032.
+Once ``infix{l,r} n type`` is introduced, GHC will have an unambiguous way of specifying fixity declarations for names in both namespaces, and it will also work when quoted in Template Haskell, fixing Trac #14032.

 Effect and Interactions
 -----------------------